REACH-WoU/tabular_analysis_boilerplate_v4/README.md

  - Your working directory in row 6
  - The name of your research cycle in row 14
  - The round of your research cycle in row 15
+ - Whether you have transformed the data into a `.parquet` format in line 18 (the script will run much faster if you did)
- - The relevant relative paths and names of your Data, Kobo tool and DAF files in rows 18-20
+ - The relevant relative paths and names of your Data, Kobo tool and DAF files in rows 19-23
  - The name of your label column **Must be identical in Kobo tool and survey sheets!!**
+ - The name of your weight column in line 26.
+If you don't have one, write `None` in this line.
- - If you want to add any new variables not present in the data, please do so in the block that starts on line 34, please note that the new variables will be assigned a frequency type of `select_one` if they are not present in the Kobo tool.
+ - If you want to add any new variables not present in the data, please do so in the block that starts on line 49 (data transformation section), please note that the new variables will be assigned a frequency type of `select_one` if they are not present in the Kobo tool.

 ## Checks
 The script goes through the following checks: